High Probability Complexity Bounds for Adaptive Step Search Based on Stochastic Oracles: Final Remarks

 \section{Final Remarks}

+We conclude the paper with a brief overview of our theoretical results in comparison to prior literature.

+In this paper we have substantially extended complexity analysis and relaxed conditions for step search methods based on stochastic oracles, compared to prior works in \cite{CS17}, \cite{paquette2018stochastic} and \cite{berahas2019global}.

-We conclude the paper with a brief overview of our theoretical results with respect to those in \cite{vaswanie2019painless}.
-The stochastic line search in \cite{vaswanie2019painless} is proposed specifically for empirical risk minimization, and the zeroth and first order oracles are implemented using mini-batch of a fixed size.
+The stochastic line search in \cite{vaswanie2019painless} is proposed specifically for empirical risk minimization, and the zeroth- and first-order oracles are implemented using mini-batch of a fixed size.
 The same mini-batch is used for all consecutive unsuccessful iterations.
-This guarantees that a successful iteration is eventually achieved for Armijo condition with $\epsilon_f=0$, under the assumption that for every mini-batch, $g(x,\xi^\prime)$ is Lipschitz continuous.
+This guarantees that a successful iteration is eventually achieved for Armijo condition with $\epsilon_f^\prime=0$, under the assumption that for every mini-batch, $g(x,\xi^\prime)$ is Lipschitz continuous.
 The convergence analysis then assumes that $M_c=0$ in \eqref{BCN} ({\em strong growth condition}) and in the case when $\phi$ is not convex, the step size parameter is bounded above by $\frac{1}{LM_v}$.
 Thus, the method itself and its convergence are not better than those of a stochastic gradient descent with a fixed step size bounded by $\frac{1}{LM_v}$ \cite{bottou2018optimization}.
 It is also assumed that the step size is reset to a fixed value at the start of each iteration, which is impractical.
 Good computational results are reported in \cite{vaswanie2019painless} for a heuristic version of the algorithm where the restrictions of the step size are removed.

-In this paper we analyzed Algorithm \ref{alg:ls} under virtually no restriction on the step size parameter.
-For the sake of simplicity of analysis, we assume the step size parameter is reduced and increased by the same multiplicative factor.
-This can be relaxed to some degree.
+In this paper we analyzed Algorithm \ref{alg:ls} under no restriction on the step size parameter.
 We also do not assume that $g(x,\xi^\prime)$ is Lipschitz continuous, we only impose this condition on $\phi$.
-The cost of relaxing all these assumptions is the use of $\epsilon_f$.
-For simplicity of the analysis, $\epsilon_f$ is assumed to be fixed throughout the algorithm.
+The cost of relaxing all these assumptions is the use of $\epsilon_f^\prime$.
+For simplicity of the analysis, $\epsilon_f^\prime$ is assumed to be fixed throughout the algorithm.
 In practice, it can be re-estimated regularly.
-In many applications, $\epsilon_f$ tends to get smaller as the algorithm progresses towards optimality.
-Our experiments show that estimating $\epsilon_f$ is easy and works well in practice.
-Moreover, one can use much smaller values for $\epsilon_f$ than theory dictates.
+Our experiments show that estimating $\epsilon_f^\prime$ is easy and works well in practice.
+Moreover, one can use much smaller values for $\epsilon_f^\prime$ than theory dictates.